Vermont Secondary College experiences very high demand. Accordingly, we are currently not able to enrol students living

-If Vermont Secondary College is your designated zone school, we ask you to forward directly to the college the following documents:
+If you are planning to apply for Vermont Secondary College, and it is your designated zoned school, we ask you to provide proof of residency.
+Please forward the following documents to email@example.com:

-Parents/guardians have the right to apply to any other school which is not their designated zone government school.
-If uncertain, families should seek clarification regarding their neighbourhood status from the college or their child's primary school.
+Parents/guardians have the right to apply to any other school which is not their designated zoned Government School.
+If uncertain, families should seek clarification regarding their neighbourhood status from the College or their child's Primary School.

-All requests from parents living outside the specific designated neighbourhood zone will be considered by the principal at each government secondary school.
+All requests from parents living outside the designated neighbourhood zone will be considered by the Principal at each government secondary school.
 It must be noted however, that all placements are subject to the availability of accommodation at a particular school.

 Where there is insufficient accommodation at a school for all students who seek entry, students are enrolled in the following priority order: